Branding agency: Branding agencies vs advertising agencies

 Although branding agencies and advertising agencies overlap in some aspects, they have different scopes and focus.
 Branding agencies typically define and manage brand strategy to shape long-term perceptions and guide how a brand is expressed across touchpoints.
 Advertising agencies are generally tasked with creating and placing paid communications, planning and buying media, and executing time-bound campaigns aimed at specific communication objectives.

 In practice, branding agencies tend to focus on the strategic and foundational aspects of a brand, such as articulating brand purpose and values, establishing brand architecture and producing guidelines that determine how the brand should look, sound and behave across touchpoints.
 Advertising agencies more commonly work with these foundations to develop specific campaigns, creative concepts and messages aimed at short- to medium-term objectives such as awareness, lead generation or sales, using channels such as television, digital, print and outdoor.
 The two functions are complementary within integrated marketing communications, where consistent brand platforms support more effective campaign execution and brand equity outcomes.
 Many large agencies and holding companies now offer both branding and advertising services under one roof, blurring organisational boundaries while maintaining the conceptual distinction between brand-building and campaign execution.

-Celebrity endorsement benefits both branding and advertising agencies, promoting them on social media, such as Instagram and Facebook.
-'Firms invest significant monies in just a posting brands and organizations with endorser qualities such as attractiveness, likeability, and trustworthiness.
-They trust that these qualities operate in a transferable way, and, will generate desirable campaign outcomes' (Journal of marketing management, volume 15 1999).
-Examples of celebrities that act as ambassadors for obtaining "likes" for Coca-Cola and L'Oreal are Selena Gomez and Cheryl Cole.